Skip to main content

 What Could Be Better

-• Only works with Chamberlain/LiftMaster Security+ 1.0 and 2.0 openers.
-Security+ 3.0 openers (late 2025+) are unsupported.
+• Only works with Security+ 1.0 and 2.0 openers — late-2025 Security+ 3.0 hardware is unsupported, full stop

-• Requires a home automation hub (Home Assistant, Hubitat, SmartThings) — no standalone consumer app.
+• Requires a home automation hub (Home Assistant, Hubitat, SmartThings) — no standalone consumer app

 The Verdict